richardscholtens/Master_Thesis/README.md

 in developing fine-grained entity multi-label classifications system but could not be considered robust enough.
 Therefor more information retrieval methods and optimization steps should be considered in future research.

+## Scraping DBpedia using SPARQL-queries - retrieve_information.py

+This program retrieves information about Wikipedia's Main Topic Classification articles by using four different collection strategies.
+Information is retrieved using SPARQL-queries to extract Dutch abstract data per article from DBpedia.
+All information retrieved is then converted to a JSON file.